rafalp/Misago/docs/db/models.md

         )
 ```

-We can now insert new instances of `Report` to database like this:
+We can now insert new instance of `Report` to database like this:

 ```python
 async def example_function():